George Pickett: Early assignments

 On April 19, after the firing on Battle of Fort Sumter and in response to President Lincoln's call for 75,000 volunteers to suppress the rebellion, Virginia joined three more Southern states in seceding from the Union.
-Native son Pickett sailed from San Juan Island to Bellingham, Washington, to resign his commission and was told by his commander that he had to resign it in Washington, D.C.
-To accomplish this he sailed to Fort Steilacoom, south of Tacoma, Washington, and caught transport aboard a mail steamer to the Isthmus of Panama, trekked 40 miles overland to Colon, caught another ship to Richmond, Virginia, to obtain a commission in the Army of Northern Virginia, and continued to Washington, D.C., to turn in his resignation.
-Arriving after the First Battle of Bull Run, he resigned his commission in the U.S. Army on June 25, 1861; he had been holding a commission as a major in the Confederate States Army Artillery since March 16.
+In response, Pickett sailed from San Juan Island to Bellingham, Washington, then to Fort Steilacoom, where he submitted his resignation on June 25, and embarked on the long journey home.
+At San Francisco, he boarded a steamer and sailed to the Isthmus of Panama, trekked 40 miles overland to Colon, caught another ship to New York City, before making his way to Virginia where he was commissioned as a major in the Confederate States Army Artillery.
 Within a month he was appointed colonel in command of the Rappahannock Line of the Department of Fredericksburg, Virginia, under the command of Major General Theophilus H. Holmes.
 Holmes's influence obtained a commission for Pickett as a brigadier general, dated January 14, 1862.